davewalker60/pmdup/pages/booking-rooms.md

 * Agree (in form) to register for camp within a week of registration opening later this year
 * Send your 1750 peso ($100 USD) deposit.<!-- by the April 27, 2026 deadline.<!-- reserve your room</span> while they last (they are going fast!) and pay separately.join the waitlist.-->

-### Initial room selection process
+### Initial room selection process (June 22 update - only 5 beds open)

 The initial room selection process deadline has passed.
-We are currently working on the "Tetris puzzle" and those who got their deposits in on time are being contacted now.
+We are currently refining the "Tetris puzzle" for those who got their deposits in on time.
 Even so, this section is still worth reading...

 Like last year, we will attempt to fit everyone who has their deposit in by the initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.